-This clause describes the mapping principles that are used to map a generic M2M abstract resource into a native M2M resource.
+This section describes the mapping principles that are used to map a generic M2M abstract resource into a native M2M resource.
 There exist two ways of describing an abstract device.
 The first one is to consider each abstract device as an application.
 The second mapping method uses the subcontainers resource so that each abstract device is considered as a container resource and registered to the network application where they are belonging to.

-Representing the M2M Area Network using Link: Each abstract application belonging to a Device (N.B.: they are not ETSI M2M Applications) is modeled with an ETSI M2M abstract-application> resource.
-The URI used to access this abstract-application> resource has the following format:
+Representing the M2M Area Network using Link: Each abstract application belonging to a Device (N.B.: they are not ETSI M2M Applications) is modeled with an ETSI M2M <a brace constract-application resource.
+The URI used to access this <a brace constract-application resource has the following format:

-<sclBase>/applications/<networkX\deviceY\abstract-applicationZ>
+<sclBase>/applications/<networkX_deviceY_abstract-applicationZ>